Private Rental Assistance (PRA) Non-Disclosure Policy

 - Advising the client in writing of the details of the allegation and giving them an opportunity to respond to the allegations during an interview

 - Interviewing the client and giving them a reasonable opportunity to respond to any allegations.
 The client may have a support person present at the interview.
-If an interpreter is required, FACS will arrange for one to be present
+If an interpreter is required, DCJ will arrange for one to be present

 - Assessing the information.
-FACS will take a range of information into account when deciding whether a client’s alleged failure to disclose information about their household circumstances is an unsubstantiated allegation, non-disclosure or possible fraud.
+DCJ will take a range of information into account when deciding whether a client’s alleged failure to disclose information about their household circumstances is an unsubstantiated allegation, non-disclosure or possible fraud.

 - Deciding on the action to take based on the outcome of the assessment.